FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 ] <pgbench-scale-1>

 To simulate a larger PostgreSQL database, `pgbench`'s initialization mode can be utlilized to create a database with $100$ times more data.
-This is the `scale` parameter.

 PostgreSQL can be hosted from a single node, but in production, it is always advised to use a cluster of PostgreSQL nodes.
 The most basic production-ready